bit-bot-bit/refugium-notes/raids/zul'gurub/README.md

 * Watch for blood siphon, get a son of Hakkar pulled to raid, kill it and dance in poop for the nasty blood (do this b4 the call) and he will take dmg and not heal.
 * Watch for corrupted blood (COVID-19’s precusor) and for his mind control and insanity (you deal more4 dmg dough).
 * At 10% he’ll enrage and burn he ass.

-I hope you all appreciate this and it helps us faceroll thru ZG.

--Shammatime